 - Only when you press the "Save Preset" button is when the starred * settings with their current values are explicitly saved for the selected preset.
 And only then is when that preset will remember that values the next time you select it.

-- As a difference, if you change any of the starred* settings but you just press Ok without saving the preset, then the current settings are applied for next mistika sessions, but only temporally.
-As the current set of values have not been saved with any preset (not even the current one), they will be lost as soon as you load a preset containing different values for them
+- As a difference, if you change any of the starred (*) settings but you just press Ok without saving the preset, then the current settings are applied for next mistika sessions, but only temporally.
+As the current set of values have not been saved with any preset (not even the current one), they will be lost as soon as you load another preset containing different values for them

-- The contextual "Propagate" function (put the pointer in one of the starred* settings and use "Right mouse button->Propagate to all presets") permits to save the current setting for all presets.
+- The contextual "Propagate" function (put the pointer in one of the starred (*) settings and use "Right mouse button->Propagate to all presets") permits to save the current setting for all presets.
 This is equivalent to load all presets one by one, changing the value and saving each preset manually.
-(Changing some sensitive fields may also trigger a dialog asking you if you want to propagate the new value to all other presets, and also other variables that can be tightly related to what you are changing)
+(Changing some sensitive fields may also trigger a dialog asking you if you really want to propagate the new value to all other presets, and also other variables that can be tightly related to what you are changing)

 A typical case of starred * setting is the "Project Path" setting.
-Some users may want the file paths to remain the same for all presets, while other users may want to have different file paths for different presets.
+Some users may want the file paths to remain the same for all presets, while other users may want to have different projects locations for different presets.
 Both things are possible by using the above rules.
 Example:

 Let's suppose we start with a clean installation, and we have four presets.
 Preset1, Preset2, Preset3, and Preset4.

-The default projects path (which can be selected at installation time) is /MISTIKA_PROJECTS, but by the moment it has not been saved with any preset.
+Let's say that the default projects path (which can be selected at installation time) is /MISTIKA_PROJECTS, but by the moment it has not been saved with any preset.
 (It is just a default value)

-Let's say that initially we are in Preset1 and make this change:
+Now let's suppopse that we are initially in Preset1 and we make this change:

 Projects path = /MyProjects